Hebron Christian Academy

-Hebron Christian Academy (HCA) is a private, co-educational, college preparatory Christian school in Dacula, Georgia, United States.
-Founded in 1984 as the Northeast Atlanta Christian School, Hebron has grown from a small handful of students to a student body of over 1100.
+Hebron Christian Academy (HCA) is a private, co-educational, Baptist school in Dacula, Georgia, United States founded in 1984 as the Northeast Atlanta Christian School.

 History

-The Northeast Atlanta Christian Church was founded by the Rev. Lance Sperring in 1984, which opened in 1985 serving 90 students, kindergarten through grade twelve.
+The Northeast Atlanta Christian Church was founded by the Rev. Lance Sperring in 1984, which opened in 1985 serving 90 students in grades kindergarten through grade twelve.

 In 1999, Hebron Baptist Church purchased Northeast Atlanta Christian School.
 The name was subsequently changed to Hebron Christian Academy.
-Classes are offered for K through twelfth grade in a traditional classroom setting.
+Classes are offered for pre-K through twelfth grade.